thibaultcha/TCBlobDownload/README.md

 1. Download files in background threads
 2. Blocks or delegate style
 3. Pause and resume a download
-4. Set maximum number of concurrent downloads
+4. Set a maximum number of concurrent downloads
-5. Custom download path and auto path creation
+5. Custom download path
 6. Download speed and remaining time
 7. Download cancellation
 8. Download dependencies